 H i s t o r y

-The winery was founded in L’Avellà as the town’s cooperative, producing wines and oil which were exported to Cuba.
+The winery is founded in L’Avellà as a village cooperative, where wines and oils were made and exported to Cuba.

 The Peris family recognizes the high historic value of a small winery and L’Avellà territory’s potential and founds MontRubí, which starts producing cava.

-After years producing cava and experiencing how the industry was going through a battle of prices, the family decides to change direction and starts with the “Gaintus Project”.
+After years producing cava and experiencing how the industry was going through a battle of prices, the family decides to change direction and starts with the Proyecto Gaintus.
 This was a firm bet to recover the grape variety Sumoll and was a strong backbone in MontRubí’s philosophy.

 MontRubí releases the first 100% Sumoll wine in the world: Gaintus.